Palak-CodeCrafter/Palak-CodeCrafter.github.io/README.md

 # About Me

 I am student of Btech in (CSE) in **Guru nanak Dev Engineering College**.
+I wanted to be *Coder for low Coding*.
 I am pursuing engineering in cse because i really like coding.
 I love to learn new things and tackle with challenging tasks.
 I wish to learn more about **Artificial intelligence**.